rivalee/rivalee_old.github.io/rca-notes.md

 *Emergent design* is a term I use to describe art and stories that follows rules.
 Although it has a strongly computational aspect, I'm interested in humans performing the work, rather than computers.
 It's been hard to find a clear definition of emergent design, so this is my personal definition, which is distinct from generative design, and it sits within the bigger frame of systems art.

-Sol LeWitt is an artist who also worked with rules who's noted for his wall instructions, writing short specification for wall drawings which were carried out by another human.
+Sol LeWitt is an artist who's noted for his wall instructions, writing short specification for wall drawings which were carried out by another human.
 Unlike Sol LeWitt, I'm not interested in exposing the system: I'm interested in systems as a kind of tool for interesting creative results.

  "The system is the work of art; the visual work of art is the proof of the system.
 The visual aspect can’t be understood without understanding the system.
 It isn’t what it looks like but what it is that is of basic importance."
 [Here are some JavaScript implementations of Sol's rules.](http://solvingsol.com/solutions/)